naszilla/naszilla/README.md

 python train.py --auxiliary --cutout
 ```
 This will train the architecture from scratch, which takes about 34 hours on an NVIDIA V100 GPU.
-The final test error should be 2.57%.
+The final test error should be 2.59%.
+Setting the random seed to 4 by adding `--seed 4` will result in a test error of 2.57%.
+We report the random seeds and hardware used in Table 2 of our paper [here](https://docs.google.com/spreadsheets/d/1z6bHUgX8r0y9Bh9Zxot_B9nT_9qLWJoD0Um0fTYdpus/edit?usp=sharing).

 ## Run BANANAS on the NASBench search space
 To run BANANAS on NASBench,